JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### Range and Cultivation

 <param ve-entity eid="Q495448" title="Marshall County" aliases="central Tennessee">
 So, how did the _Helianthus annuus_ specimen represented in _Flos Solis maior_ come into being?
 The common sunflower was cultivated by humans thousands of years ago, and the history of that process is enmeshed with convergences of plant and human mobility.
-We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.[^ref6] The earliest known sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ at [Hayes shelter](http://opencontext.org/subjects/9cdf1026-42cd-4903-820c-e7415ede8900) in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.[^ref7] It is likely that, in the pre-5000 BP context, indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess favorable traits, such as large seeds.
+We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.[^ref6] The earliest known sunflower remains—charred achenes—tell us that humans used _H._ _annuus_ at [Hayes shelter](http://opencontext.org/subjects/9cdf1026-42cd-4903-820c-e7415ede8900) in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.[^ref7] It is likely that, in the pre-5000 BP context, indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess favorable traits, such as large seeds.
 <param ve-map prefer-geojson center="Q495448" zoom="7.5" title="Hayes Shelter prehistoric site, Marshall County, Tennessee" show-label="true">

 <param ve-entity eid="Q80914" title="Tabasco">